I KNOW I HAVE WRoTHIS BEFORE BUT NOT

 like memory.
 Spoken from a broken mind

-I feel they don't seem like my poetic faction.
+They don't seem like my poetic faction.

-There is nothing else in my mind like odes
+There is nothing else in my mind like odes,

 they are a song of myself.
 I wanted to write